New art supplies

 Another package came today – it was the Dick Blick order from last week!
 BONUS!

-Normally I get Fredrix brand stretched canvas, but last week I had to order more insert pages for the presentation case that I wrote about and saw that they had a great sale on their in-house canvases.
+Normally I get Fredrix brand stretched canvas, but last week I had to order more insert pages for a presentation case and saw that they had a great sale on their in-house canvases.
 When I say great, I do mean great!
 I haven’t painted on them yet, so I can’t speak for the texture/feel, though they are 10oz primed, the edges are square (mitered) and they seem taut (nothing a little water on the back won’t fix if they were loose) and apparently these are hand splined.
 The reviews are positive – these get 4.5 stars, check them out here if you want.

 Anyway, anyone else have experience with these canvases or the Lyra Aquacolors?
 What do you think of them?
 I could post an update once I’ve been using them a bit, if anyone is interested.